-The business also continued to use intelligent general practitioner reporting ("iGPR"), electronic reporting and record screening in an effort to speed up the process for the benefit of our members and provide a simple way for GP's to submit their reports.
+The business also continued to use intelligent general practitioner reporting ("iGPR"), electronic reporting and record screening to speed up the process for the benefit of our members and provide a simple way for GPs to submit their reports.

 We do not receive many complaints, but when we do, we take them very seriously.
 We welcome feedback from our members in any form.
 Our member care team are trained to respond efficiently and effectively to resolve any member query as quickly and clearly as possible.